APA Clinical Practice Guideline Development

 - Kermit A. Crawford, PhD, Boston University Medical Campus

-- Daniel R. Kivlahan, PhD, University of Washington, Veterans Health Administration
+- Daniel R. Kivlahan, PhD, Mental Health Services, Veterans Health Administration

 - Thomas L. Sexton, PhD, ABPP, Indiana University